apache/trafficcontrol/blueprints/ds-active.md

 all those that are **NOT** `INACTIVE` and an `active` field must be added to the representations containing their "Activity State" value.

+##### `/cdns/{{CDN Name}}/snapshot/new`
+The Delivery Service representations returned by this endpoint are filtered such that - among other criteria - only those that have `Active` values of `true` are returned.
+This must instead change to all those that have `Active` values of "ACTIVE".

+No structural changes to the response payloads are strictly necessary, though this author would strongly encourage whoever implements the changes add the `active` field to the Delivery Service representations returned by this endpoint to help move us toward a single, unified representations of objects, and because it's a relatively small change to sneak in.

+##### `/snapshot`
+This endpoint currently creates Snapshots by selecting Delivery Services that are filtered such that - among other criteria - only those that have `Active` values of `true` are put into the newly created Snapshot.
+This must instead change to all those that have `Active` values of "Active".

+No structural changes to the response payloads are strictly necessary, though this author would suggest that whoever implements the changes take this opportunity to change the payload structure to conform to the API Guidelines (success messages belong in `success`-level Alerts, not as response objects).

+##### `/deliveryservices`
+The `active` property of objects returned by this endpoints methods is currently a boolean, and it must change to reflect the new enumerated string constant type described above.

+Furthermore, input objects must be parsed in accordance with the new type of the `active` property.
+If an input is given with any value that is not one of the enumerated string constants described above, the endpoint MUST respond with a 400 Bad Request error response, accompanied by an `error`-level Alert that explains why the request was rejected.

+##### `/deliveryservices/{{ID}}`
+Requires the same changes as `/deliveryservices`.

+##### `/deliveryservices/{{ID}}/safe`
+Requires the same changes as `/deliveryservices`, except that no changes are necessary to the processing of its inputs.

 #### Client Impact
 <!--
 *How* will this impact Traffic Ops REST API clients (Go, Python, Java)?